hariharmayuresh/Restaurant-AI-Inventory/README.md

 ## 🧠 Use Cases

-- 🍴 Restaurants predicting demand based on weekday, holiday, and weather
+- 🍴 Restaurants planning menus based on daily/seasonal demand
 - 📉 Prevent overproduction by aligning inventory with predictions
 - 🔔 Inventory teams alerted in real-time about low stock or expiry
 - 📬 Feedback analysis helps management understand operational gaps